More like Frackenlooper—Amirite?

 John Hickenlooper is probably the only 2020 presidential candidate to know what fracking fluid tastes like.
 Once in a meeting with an oil and gas representative, the then-governor of Colorado politely took part in a “ritual-like” sampling of the fluid used to extract natural gas in hydraulic fracturing.

-Although he remains at 1 percent of the polls, Hickenlooper represents the uncomfortable balancing act a Democratic candidate who has had close ties with the fossil fuel industry must sustain when trying to demonstrate his concern with the threat of climate change.
+Although he remains at 1 percent in the polls, Hickenlooper represents the uncomfortable balancing act a Democratic candidate who has had close ties with the fossil fuel industry must sustain when trying to demonstrate his concern with the threat of climate change.
 At the annual economics-focused oil and gas confab CERAWeek held in Houston, he was the only 2020 candidate to appear, and as a former a geologist for an oil and gas company he was quite at home.

 On stage with Daniel Yergin, an oil historian and energy consultant, Hickenlooper read the room, explaining his view of regulations that the industry representatives would be able to stomach.
 “One of the reasons we became geologists is we love being in these amazing landscapes and we’re environmentalists at heart,” he said.
 But “both sides,” meaning environmentalists and industry, “are deeply suspicious.
-I think that’s the key with all these regulations you’ve got to get the parties with the strongest self -interest, you’ve got to get them to a point where they feel that it’s a level-playing field.”
+I think that’s the key with all these regulations you’ve got to get the parties with the strongest self-interest, you’ve got to get them to a point where they feel that it’s a level-playing field.”

 None of this is enough to remove the nickname “Frackenlooper” that his environmental critics bestowed on him for his long-held position, described in his 2016 memoir, of fracking as “good for the country’s energy supply, our national security, our economy, and our environment.”
 Ever since launching the Keystone XL pipeline to a national debate, climate activists in the keep-it-in-the-ground movement have demanded that political leaders block new fossil fuel infrastructure.
 That is different from the approach that Hickenlooper points to with pride.